muralidharanv84/aqi-web/docs/design.md

 - Default range: **last 7 days**
 - Tooltip with timestamp + value
 - Ability to switch the sparkline metric (AQI / PM2.5 / CO₂ / VOC / Temp / RH)
+  - Use a compact segmented control for a clean UI (default to AQI)

 ---